vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Together, these functions represent the ontic, epistemic, and cognitive dimensions of meaning.
 In the language of Navyanyāya, we can refer to the reference partitioner of a noun stem by applying an **abstractional operator** [भावप्रत्ययः; bhāvapratyayaḥ]; e.g. suffixes like '-tva' or '-tal'.
 So, taking the Sanskrit word for 'son', `पुत्रः` [putraḥ], we can refer to its reference partitioner by affixing the -tva operator: `पुत्रत्वम्`.

 One thing to note, though, is that when Naiyyāyikas append these operators to noun stems, they apply the typical Pāṇinīya morphological and phonotactic rules to the resulting base-affix complex and derive a new noun stem, without explicit markers differentiating the original base from the logical operator.
 This has the advantage of allowing Navya expressions to fit neatly into ordinary Sanskrit sentences.
 But, in addition to obscuring the underlying structure of the expression and introducing certain surface-level ambiguities into the logical formula due to the way the Sanskrit rules interact, it also means you can't read Navya texts without a knowledge of Pāṇinīya techniques.
-This problem even leaks into translation, where translators often struggle to try and represent Navya formula by "translating" the Sanskrit grammatical devices into supposed English equivalents as if they were elements of natura Sanskrit rathar than formal devices of the Navya language.
-A similar issue faces attempted translations of the *Aṣṭādhāyī*, which also uses a specialized language to express its grammatical formula.
+This problem even leaks into translation, where translators often struggle to try and represent Navya formula by "translating" the Sanskrit grammatical devices into supposed English equivalents as if they were elements of natural Sanskrit rather than formal devices of the Navya language.
+A similar issue faces attempted translations of the *Aṣṭādhāyī*, which also uses a specialized language to express its grammatical formulae.

 Because Pāṇinian morphophonemics is definitely outside the scope of this essay, I'll make use of two different sets of devices to clarify the structure of Navya formula in this essay—one for the roman script versions and one for the Sanskritic versions of these formulas.

 In the case of the Sanskrit, I'll cite all Navya expressions with either a '।' or parentheses separating a Navya operator from its base.
 I will also undo any *sandhi* occuring across this punctuation.
-Lastly, I will use parentheses and spaces in a peculiar way (which I'll when we get to them) to clarify the internal structure of compounds where they occur not as natural Sanskrit but as formal devices within the Navya language.
+Lastly, I will use parentheses and spaces in a peculiar way (which I'll discuss when we get to them) to clarify the internal structure of compounds where they occur not as natural Sanskrit but as formal devices within the Navya language.

 In the roman script representations of Navya formula, I'll use greek letters to represent Navya operators.
 I'll also use some punctuation and parenthesis to represent other Navya devices, which I'll also introduce when we get there.
 For the abstractional operator, I'll use the greek letter 'λ'.